Bubobubobubobubo/sardine/README.md

 ```

 Not all parameters are currently available.
 SuperDirt parameters have been hardcoded...
 This should be easy to fix but I never took time to do it properly.

+## Crash

+By coding live, you will soon make mistakes.
+There is currently no recovery mechanism from a typing/coding error.
+The function will stop dramatically, leaving you with only silence.
+A recovery mechanism is on the way, warning you of any mistake you made and feeding an older version of your function instead of your defective one.